-Research suggests that Career and Technical Education programs is a good strategic investment and has shown to be a critical asset to the economy.
+Research suggest that Career and Technical Education programs is a good strategic investment and contributes to the overall success of High School students.
 The Association of Career and Technical Education (ACTE) reports, investment in Career and Technical Education provides exponential economic return.
 The report cites an example for Washington State, estimating that for every dollar spent on Secondary CTE students, taxpayers receive a \$9 return on investment.
 In Tennessee, CTE returns one dollar for every \$2 invested and at the secondary level, CTE program completers account for over \$13 million annual tax revenues.

 In addition, data indicates that students who earn CTE credits helps High School students succeed.
-A U.S. Department of Education, Data Points (July 2016) report on Career and Technical Education Course taking and Postsecondary Attainment, suggests that students that have been exposed to CTE are more successful in their educational and occupational journey.
-They are more engaged, graduate at higher rates and typically go on to postsecondary education.
+A U.S. Department of Education, Data Points (July 2016) report on Career and Technical Education Course taking and Postsecondary Attainment, indicates that students that have been exposed to Career and Technical Training are more successful in their educational and occupational journey.
+High school students involved in CTE are more engaged, graduate at higher rates and typically go on to postsecondary education.
 Florida high school CTE students, specifically, has been documented to have notable success.
-According to the ACTE Florida Fact Sheet citing U.S. Department of Education Office of Career and Technical Education data, Florida served 290,731 CTE High School students in 2014-2015.
+According to the ACTE Florida Fact Sheet citing U.S. Department of Education Office of Career and Technical Education data, Florida served 290, 731 CTE High School students in 2014-2015.
 Out of these CTE students, 94% graduated from high school; 88% met performance goals for mathematics; and 87% met performance goals for reading/language arts skills.